Fusing Higher-order Features in Graph Neural Networks for Skeleton-based Action Recognition: Related Work

-Graph neural networks started to attract attention~\cite{micheli2009neural, li2020fast, wang2020haar} in skeleton recognition.
+Recently, deep graph neural networks are accumulating attention~\cite{micheli2009neural, yao2022multi, li2020fast, wang2020haar}.
+Graph neural networks also started to attract attention in skeleton recognition.
 In GCN-based models, a skeleton is treated as a graph, with joints as nodes and bones as edges.
 An early application was ST-GCN~\cite{yan2018spatial}, using graph convolution to aggregate joint features spatially and convolving consecutive frames along the temporal axis.
 Subsequently, AS-GCN~\cite{Li_2019_CVPR} was proposed to further improve the spatial feature aggregation via the learnable adjacency matrix instead of using the skeleton as a fixed graph.
 AGC-LSTM~\cite{Si_2019_CVPR} learned long-range temporal dependencies, using LSTM as a backbone, and changed every gate operation from the original fully connected layer to a graph convolution layer, making better use of the skeleton topological information.
 2s-AGCN~\cite{shi2019two} made two major contributions: (a) applying a learnable residual mask to the adjacency matrix of the graph convolution, making the skeleton's topology more flexible; (b) proposing a second-order feature, the difference between the coordinates of two adjacent joints, to act as the bone information.
 An ensemble of two models, trained with the joint and bone features, substantially improved the classification accuracy.
-More graph convolution techniques have been proposed in skeleton-based action recognition, such as SGN~\cite{zhang2020semantics}, Shift-GCN~\cite{cheng2020skeleton} and DeCoup-GCN~\cite{chengdecoupling}, employing self-attention, shift convolution, and graph-based dropout, respectively.
-Recently, MS-G3D~\cite{liu2020disentangling} achieved the current state-of-the-art results by proposing graph 3D convolutions to aggregate features within a window of consecutive frames.
+More graph convolution techniques have been proposed in skeleton-based action recognition, such as SGN~\cite{zhang2020semantics} and Shift-GCN~\cite{cheng2020skeleton}, employing self-attention and shift convolution respectively.
+Recently, MS-G3D~\cite{liu2020disentangling} achieved high results by proposing graph 3D convolutions to aggregate features within a window of consecutive frames.
 However, 3D convolutions demand a long running time.